yoyoberenguer/NE555-timer-/README.md

 ![Simplified Schematic](https://github.com/yoyoberenguer/NE555-timer-/blob/main/reset%20signal_simulation.bmp)

 ### RS flip-flop

 For the RS flip-flop we are using the IC 74HCT02 (NOR gates).
-RS truth table below (R = 1 & S = 1) is an invalid condition
+The Thruth table is defined below (R = 1 & S = 1) is an invalid condition
+* When input R is high the RS output Q goes low (Q bar is high)
+* When the input S is high the RS output Q goes high (Q bar is low )

 ![Simplified Schematic](https://github.com/yoyoberenguer/NE555-timer-/blob/main/SR.png)